quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.

-This document describes a QUIC extension that allows an endpoint to mark a portion at the beginning of the stream, which will then be guaranteed to be delivered to receiver's application, even if the stream was reset.
+This document describes a QUIC extension defining a new frame type, the RELIABLE_RESET_STREAM frame.
+This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be delivered to receiver's application, even if the stream was reset.

 # Conventions and Definitions